-Dosing During Pregnancy and the Postpartum Period:
+Dose Adjustments during Pregnancy and the Postpartum Period

-- REYATAZ should not be administered without ritonavir. - REYATAZ should only be administered to pregnant women with HIV-1 strains susceptible to atazanavir. - For pregnant patients, no dose adjustment is required for REYATAZ with the following exceptions: - For treatment-experienced pregnant women during the second or third trimester, when REYATAZ is coadministered with either an H2-receptor antagonist or tenofovir, REYATAZ 400 mg with ritonavir 100 mg once daily is recommended.
-There are insufficient data to recommend a REYATAZ dose for use with both an H2-receptor antagonist and tenofovir in treatment-experienced pregnant women. - No dose adjustment is required for postpartum patients.
-However, patients should be closely monitored for adverse events because atazanavir exposures could be higher during the first 2 months after delivery.
-[See Dosage and Administration (2.5) and Clinical Pharmacology (12.3).]
+- REYATAZ must be administered with ritonavir in pregnant women. - For pregnant patients, no dosage adjustment is required for REYATAZ with the following exceptions: - For treatment-experienced pregnant women during the second or third trimester, when REYATAZ is coadministered with either an H2-receptor antagonist or tenofovir DF, REYATAZ 400 mg with ritonavir 100 mg once daily is recommended.
+There are insufficient data to recommend a REYATAZ dose for use with both an H2-receptor antagonist and tenofovir DF in treatment-experienced pregnant women.

+• No dosage adjustment is required for postpartum patients.
+However, patients should be closely monitored for adverse events because atazanavir exposures could be higher during the first 2 months after delivery [see Dosage and Administration (2.6) and Clinical Pharmacology (12.3)].